-To stimulate work on LHC-related theory, and in particular, on the questions raised in the previous sections, we propose a program of national postdoctoral and graduate student LHC fellowships.
-(See Sec.
-4.2 for an explanation of the nomination and selection procedure.)
+To stimulate work on LHC-related theory, and in particular, on the issues raised in the previous sections, we propose a program of national postdoctoral and graduate student LHC Fellowships.
 By awarding fellowships through a nationwide competition, it will be possible to support the best qualified individuals at any US institution working on the highest priority LHC issues.
-By focusing on student and postdoctoral support, we will attract more highly qualified young particle theorists to collider physics, and facilitate the development of a world-class program in collider theory in the United States.
-Finally, by encouraging nominations for LHC fellowships from all institutions engaged in elementary particle physics research, we will create a higher profile for LHC-related physics nationwide - not just at those institutions already emphasizing collider physics.
+By focusing on student and postdoctoral support, we will attract more highly-qualified young particle theorists to collider physics, and facilitate the development of a world-class program in collider theory in the United States.

-The fellowships are meant to help create and sustain a vital LHC theory community in the United States, with the fellows eventually pursuing a career path as tenure-track faculty.
-There is proof that this approach can succeed: Out of the twenty SSC Postdoctoral Fellowships awarded by the Texas National Research Laboratory Commission to theorists from 1990-93, thirteen led to tenured positions at research universities or national laboratories.
-These theorists have formed a nucleus of the US collider theory community over the last decade - indeed, two are members of the LHC-TI Steering Committee.3 Similarly, we expect that the graduate and postdoctoral LHC fellows will become attractive candidates for tenure-track faculty positions and that they will help sustain a vital US LHC theory community over the projected twenty-year lifetime of the LHC.
+The Fellowships are meant to help create a vital LHC theory community in the United States, with the Fellows eventually pursuing a career path as tenure-track faculty.
+There is an existence proof that this approach can succeed.
+Out of the twenty SSC Postdoctoral Fellowships awarded by the Texas National Research Laboratory Commission to theorists from 1990-93, thirteen led to tenured positions at research universities or national laboratories.
+These theorists have formed a nucleus of the US collider theory community over the last decade - indeed, two are members of the LHC-TI steering committee.3 Similarly, we expect that the graduate and postdoctoral LHC Fellows will become attractive candidates for tenure-track faculty positions and that they will help sustain a vital US LHC theory community over the projected twenty-year lifetime of the LHC.

-Each fellow will receive funds to be spent as specified in an initial nomination.
-The funds can be used for full or partial salary support.
-The funds can also be used for research expenses - something that will enable the fellows to be more independent than ordinary postdocs or graduate students.
-The research funds will allow the fellows to play highly visible roles in conferences or workshops.
-They will also help to cover the computing needs of the fellowship projects, enable the fellows to invite collaborators for visits, or visit other institutions for collaborative purposes.
+Each Fellow will receive funds to be spent as specified in an initial proposal.
+They can be used for full or partial salary support.
+They can also be used for research expenses - something that will enable the Fellows to be more independent than ordinary postdocs or graduate students.
+The research funds will allow the Fellows to play highly visible roles in conferences or workshops.
+They will help to cover the computing needs of the fellowship projects, enable the Fellows to invite collaborators for visits, or visit other institutions for collaborative purposes.